Zara-Tyrer/MERNproject-partA/README.md

 ## Outline

 #### Purpose
-"Bespoke Nails" is known for creating unique and highly detailed hand-painted designs for nails, is based in the UK, and has an established instagram platform with a strong aesthetic and logo and a loyal customer base.
-Bespoke Nails (BN) functioned as an in-person apppointment beauty service prior to 2020, and with social distancing rules, has branched out to include pre-made stick-on nails that can be applied by the customer at home.
+"Bespoke Nails" is known for creating unique and highly detailed hand-painted designs for nails, is based in the UK, and has an established Instagram platform with a strong aesthetic and logo and a loyal customer base.
+Bespoke Nails (BN) functioned as an in-person appointment beauty service before 2020, and with social distancing rules, has branched out to include pre-made stick-on nails that can be applied by the customer at home.

 The purpose of the application is to extend the online platform and functionality for "Bespoke Nails" to digitally manage customer appointments and orders more easily during the work from home era.
-The application should allow customer appointments and orders to be made online with a certain level of automation to circumvent all appointments being made via phone call or instagram direct messages which require a high level of time and effort to keep ordered.
-The application should allow the owner or admin to view and manage the calendar, see all orders in a central location, and send order confirmation and estimated pick-up time.
+The application should allow customer appointments and orders to be made online with a certain level of automation to circumvent all appointments being made via phone call or Instagram direct messages which require a high level of time and effort to keep in order.
+The application should allow the owner or admin to view and manage the calendar, see all orders in a central location, and send an order confirmation and estimated pick-up time.
 The application should allow the customer to see availability and request an appointment, order pre-made stick-on nails or create a custom order for stick-on nails.

-Further releases of the application may see inclusion of customer authentication to see a history of appointments and designs for a more personalised experience and an online store to handle payments.
+Further releases of the application may see the inclusion of customer authentication to see a history of appointments and designs for a more personalised experience and an online store to handle payments.

 #### Target Audience
-Bespoke Nails has an established customer base in the physical location of the service, as well as a strong following on instagram engaging a younger generation through social media.
+Bespoke Nails has an established customer base in the physical location of the service, as well as a strong following on Instagram engaging a younger generation through social media.
 The target audience consists of a younger cohort aged from roughly 14 - 40, with a strong interest in fashion trends, artistic expression and bright, bold design.
 Bespoke Nails attracts a large percentage of female-identifying persons though gender is not an exclusive characteristic of BN's customers.

 #### Features

 ##### MVP
-The mimimum viable product has a scaled down number of features.
+The minimum viable product has a scaled-down number of features.
 The MVP functionality consists of authentication and authorization of an Admin user, CRUD operations for the list of items that can be ordered, as well as a form that the customer can use to create a custom order.
-The Admin is able to view the orders in the Admin dashboard and mark as completed which will in turn will affect the sorting of the orders.
-The application will also encompasss information about the brand including a menu-style display of appointment cost and options, such as a manicure, $35, 30 mins.
+The Admin can view the orders in the Admin dashboard and mark as completed which will, in turn, will affect the sorting of the orders.
+The application will also encompass information about the brand including a menu-style display of appointment cost and options, such as a manicure, $35, 30 mins.
 For the MVP, the rendering of information including the 'About' and 'Portfolio' aspects will be static with the intention to develop with CRUD operations in a further release that can be utilized by the Admin to update the application themselves.

 In the MVP, the customer does not require authentication as customers have very limited authorization to perform actions.
-The customer is able to read and create an order, either by selecting a previously designed item or creating a custom order.
+The customer can read and create an order, either by selecting a previously designed item or creating a custom order.
 The customer can view the 'About' and 'Portfolio' pages and complete a 'Contact' form for queries.

 ##### 2nd Release

-As visual imagery is a major component in selling the product, a prioritised feature during the 2nd Release is the use of the instagram developer API, so the admin can utilize the instagram feed in the portfolio section and streamline sharing of images of their work.
+As visual imagery is a major component in selling the product, a prioritised feature during the 2nd Release is the use of the Instagram developer API, so the admin can utilize the Instagram feed in the portfolio section and streamline sharing of images of their work.

 The second release extends customization of the order form, by giving customers the option to upload an image.
 Image storage is achieved through the use of Amazon S3 cloud storage.